 When essential oils are inhaled, the particles that are unique to penetrate the limbic system in the brain.
 The limbic system, sometimes referred to as our “old” in the brain, is responsible for our memories and emotions.
 Brain, in turn, releases certain neurochemicals, causing positive changes in all parts of the body.
 It is best to use essential oils and treatments are only external.
 This is due to the high percentage of essential oils and potential irritation or damage which may cause the mucous membranes and delicate stomach lining.

-The therapeutic grade and undiluted essential oils still carry the “life essences” from plants kingdom, it’s like requesting the “deva’ and the “plants Elementals” assistance to facilitate the healing.
+The therapeutic grade and undiluted essential oils still carry the “life essences” from plants kingdom, it’s like i am requesting the “deva’ and the “plants Elementals” helping me to facilitate the healing, with combination of Reiki, it become tremendously effective.
+Of course, not all the oils have the “elementals” in it, try to get a good and trusted brand are always recommended.

 When using essential oils, less is often best.
 It is not the case that by doubling the quantity of a particular essential oil you will be doubling the effect.
 This is also the case for blending oils.
 If, for example, a particular blend says to use 30 drops of one essential oil and 26 of another, it is not the case that one is stronger than the other.
 Each essential oil has its own potency, so fewer drops for certain oils may be required for certain blends.